LibraryOfCongress/bagit-java/README.md

 * gradle

 ## BUILD
-Inside the bagit-java root directory, run 'gradle distZip'.
+Inside the bagit-java root directory, run `gradle distZip`.
 This will create a .zip file under build/distributions, bagit-<VERSION>.zip.
+To create an office release you should specify the version by running `gradle distZip -Pversion=<VERSION>`

 ## COMMANDLINE
 A commandline interface is provided to perform various operations on bag.
 Unzip